LeopoldineMirtil/Application-of-Data-Analysis-in-Business-Guided-Project-/Data-Analysis-in-R-Capstone.md

 Business Data Analysis Capstone Project
 ================
 Leopoldine Mirtil
-2023-08-28

 ### DATA SOURCE

-The data used in this capstone task is from the ‘Application of Data Analysis in Business with R Programming’ guided project, offered through Coursera.com and taught by instructor Nilosree Sengupta
+The data used in this Capstone task is from the ‘Application of Data Analysis in Business with R Programming’ guided project course taught by instructor Nilosree Sengupta through Coursera.com.

 ### SCENARIO